J1.CROSS-CHAIN PORTAL

 **No Custodial Intermediary**: Assets are locked in trustless smart contracts, not transferred to J1.CCP.
 Solver network operates independently with staked collateral incentives.

-Audit References: deBridge Security Auditsarrow-up-right - Halborn, Ackee Blockchain, Zokyo, Pessimistic, ABDK.
+**Audit References**: [deBridge Security Audits](https://github.com/debridge-finance/debridge-security) - Halborn, Ackee Blockchain, Zokyo, Pessimistic, ABDK.

 Decentralized validators cryptographically verify cross-chain state before enabling atomic settlement.
 The protocol guarantees all-or-nothing execution.